 How should I pay my fees?

-As University tuition fees are collected by colleges, you should visit your college's website for more information about acceptable methods of payment.
+As course fees are collected by colleges, you should visit your college's website for more information about acceptable methods of payment.

 Can I pay in instalments?